Lesson Three

 Okay, now we have the root of our word.
 The last step before we look it up is figuring out the dictionary form.
 For most words, it’s as simple as adding the ending “-ar.”

 Try it now.
 Add -ar onto our root, and then look it up in L’Översteir.
+(Remember to switch it from to !)
 What does our word mean?

 Answer